rootneo404/iptools/README.md

 # 🚀 Iptools

-Iptools is a lightweight, open-source network utility for discovering devices on your local network and scanning specific ports — built for speed, simplicity, and portability.
+Iptools is a lightweight, opensource network utility for discovering devices on your local network and scanning specific ports.
+Built for speed, simplicity, and portability.

 No Python required to run.
 Just download and execute.